CHOOSING THE RIGHT SIDING MATERIAL

 Synthetic Stone veneer- is a medium priced cladding option and is often used as an accent to other siding materials to improve curb appeal.

-Hardwood Rain Screen Siding- is a rapidly growing, medium priced cladding option.
+Hardwood Rain Screen Siding- is a rapidly growing, medium to premium priced cladding option.
 Hardwood siding has excellent durability, natural beauty and curb appeal.
 The rain screen installation helps extend the life cycle of the structure, and improves the overall health, efficiency and sustainability of the home or structure.
 Learn more about Rain Screen siding.

-Natural Stone and Brick- are the highest price cladding options and are typically used as an accent on one or more sides of the home or structure.
+Natural Stone and Brick- are among the highest price cladding options and are typically used as an accent on one or more sides of the home or structure.

-Price Comparisons for Common Siding Materials (per sq ft)
+2020 Price Comparisons for Common Siding Materials

 This pricing comparison chart should help you establish some "ball park estimates" for siding materials to help you develop your building materials budget for your project.
 All prices will vary regionally.
 For more accurate pricing, always request a quote from your supplier or contractor.